top of page

 What is Cancer Prehabilitation?

-• leave hospital sooner after cancer surgery
+• leaving hospital sooner after cancer surgery

-• have fewer side effects
+• having fewer side effects

-• have more treatment options
+• sometimes being eligible for more treatment options

-• have better long term health
+• having better long term health

 Family walking in the park, cancer nutrition prehabilitation